Ahmed-Khalil-96/E-commerce/README.md

 - **Image Handling**:
   - **Brands, Categories, Subcategories**: Images are uploaded to Cloudinary.
   - **Products**: Each product features a main image and multiple cover images, with each image organized into different folders within the product's directory.

+### Coupons & Cart Management
-- **Coupons Module**: Admins can manage coupons; users can apply them during checkout for discounts.
+- **Coupons Module**: Admins can manage coupons with CRUD operations.
+Users can apply coupons during checkout for discounts.
-- **Cart Management**: Users can handle their carts, apply coupons, and view detailed pricing information.
+- **Cart Management**: Users can handle their carts, apply coupons, and view detailed pricing information before checkout.

 ### Order & Payment
 - **Order Processing**: Users can place orders, apply coupons, and manage their orders with a cash payment option (card checkout coming soon).